SAIL Blog

 What is the difference between waterfowl hunting and migratory bird hunting?

-What license do you need for migratory bird hunting?
+What licence do you need for migratory bird hunting?

-You can find more information on the provincial small game hunting licence by visiting the Government of Quebec website or the Government of Ontario website.
+You can find more information about the provincial small game hunting licence by visiting the websites of the Government of Quebec or the Government of Ontario.

 What migratory birds can you hunt in Quebec and when is the hunting season?